 Elements of Negligence Per Se

 In Steward v.
 Holland Family Properties, LLC, 284 Va.
 282 (2012) the court said that in a negligence per se matter there must be a showing that the defendant had a duty to the plaintiff.
 The standard of care for that duty is set by statute, the defendant engaged in acts that violated the standard of care, the statute was enacted for public health and safety reasons, the plaintiff was a member of the class to be protected, the injury was of the sort intended to be covered by the statute and the violation of the statute was a proximate cause of the injury.
+See also Robinson v.
+Moran, 259 Va.
+412 (2000) Normally statutes such as reckless driving or failure to pay full time and attention may not serve as the basis for a negligence per se claim.
+In most instances the statutory foundation is something more specific that sets a bright line as to what conduct violates the statute.

-Call, or contact us for a free consult.
+Call or contact us for a free consult.
 Also for more info on negligence per se claims see the Wikipedia pages.